 So what are we to do?
 Peri-menopause, menopause, and post-menopause are clearly times of risk for those of us who find we are drinking too much.
 With that in mind: if you are over 40, consider hormonal shifts as a contributing factor in any change in your alcohol use.
 It should also be a consideration if you become concerned about alcohol abuse and seek help.
 Look for a program that will address all of the possible contributing factors, not one that consigns you to a “disease” model as well an unnecessary and inappropriate “lifelong recovery.”

-© Copyright 2008 by Edward Wilson, Ph.D., MAC, therapist in Rolling Hills Estates, California.
+© Copyright 2008 by Edward Wilson, Ph.D., MAC.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.